About IREd

 Underpinning our education system is a focus on knowledge acquisition and the 'need to know' which, historically, has driven assessment practice and determined pedagogy and teaching.
 Included in the University’s research strategy is the intention that a characteristic feature of much of our research will be that it is applicable to the professions we engage with, contributes to the work of colleagues in practice, and informs public policy.
 Consonant with this intention, the research interests of IREd members lie at the interface between theory and practice and reflect the inter-relationship between views of learning and of knowledge, and how they relate to policy, pedagogy, assessment and the specified curriculum.
 Within the concepts of knowledge, learning, policy, pedagogy, the curriculum and assessment the major umbrella research focus of IREd that binds all its members’ research interests together is social justice, that is, research that is intended to recognise individual educational identities whilst enhancing the future lives of those associated with education and producing more equitable outcomes.

-The research expertise of IREd’s members - who are drawn primarily, though not exclusively, from the Schools of Education and English, Teacher Education, and the Academy for Learning and Teaching Excellence - is interdisciplinary, combining psychological, sociological, historical, philosophical and professional frameworks.
+The research expertise of IREd’s members - who are drawn primarily, though not exclusively, from the School of Education and the Academy for Learning and Teaching Excellence - is interdisciplinary, combining psychological, sociological, historical, philosophical and professional frameworks.
 We are particularly interested in educational research that engages with issues of social justice (broadly construed).

 address